fabiendevos/nanotasks/README.md

 # NanoTasks
-Extremely light way to execute code in the background on Android.
-Alternative to AsyncTask.
+NanoTasks is an extremely light way to execute code in the background on Android.
+It is a wrapper arround AsyncTask that provides a simpler to use and more flexible API.

 ## Notes
  - NanoTasks is meant to be extremely simple to use and leightweight.
 If you are looking for more features please have a look to RxJava or Bolt.